sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 prefix.install Dir["output/*"]
 ```

-Generally we'd rather you were specific about what files or directories need to be installed rather than installing everything.
+Generally we’d rather you were specific about what files or directories need to be installed rather than installing everything.

 #### Variables for directory locations